 Aside from the unbearable pain, migraines can also trigger other symptoms such as nausea or vomiting, and sensitivity to light and sound.

 Migraine headaches affect more than 38 million people within the US alone.
 Women are three times as likely to suffer from migraines as men.

 Migraines come in two distinct forms: with or without aura.

-The vast majority of people (70–90%) experience migraine without aura.
+The vast majority of people (70–90%) experience migraines without aura.
 This type lasts between 4–72 hours and is accompanied by pulsating pain on one side of the head.